rjweis/Pulling-Airline-Data-with-SQL/README.md

 Out of all the questions for this assignment, this one is by far the trickiest.
 Why?
 Because we need *one-stop flights*, but our data only has *direct-flights*.

 However, we can use the fact that the returned records need to begin at BOS and end at SFO to help us think through this problem.
 Essentially, our query will have two `origin_airport` columns and two `destination_airport` columns.
-Lets think about it like this:
+Let's think about it like this:

 <p align="center"><strong>origin_airport1 --> destination_airport1 --> origin_airport2 --> destination_airport2</strong></p>